IBMTechSales/klp-think2022-labs/1158-Docker-Containers+OpenShift/1158-Part1-IntroContainer/README.md

     b.
 Note that this is a stripped down environment where many commands are not available.

-	   For example, try the following:
+	For example, try the following commands:

-  	   - `which ps` to see running processes.
+  	 - **which ps** to see running processes
-	   - `cd /logs` to find the log files.
+	 - **cd /logs** to find the log files.
-       - `cd /liberty/wlp` to find the location of the liberty install
+     - **cd /liberty/wlp** to find the location of the liberty install
-       - `cd /liberty/wlp/usr/servers/defaultServer` to find the server configuration.
+     - **cd /liberty/wlp/usr/servers/defaultServer** to find the server configuration.
-       - `cd /opt/ibm/wlp/output/defaultServer` to find the workarea files required by the server runtime.
+     - **cd /opt/ibm/wlp/output/defaultServer** to find the workarea files required by the server runtime

     <br>